Getting Started

 | Username | Your PostgreSQL username |

-| Password | Your PostgreSQL password |
+| Password | Your PostgreSQL password (stored securely in macOS Keychain) |

-| SSL Mode | SSL connection mode (Disable, Allow, Prefer, Require, etc.) |
+| SSL Mode | SSL connection mode: Disable, Allow, Prefer, Require, Verify-CA, or Verify-Full |

 Click Test to verify the connection, then Connect to open the database.
+Passwords are cached in memory after the first Keychain read, so you won't be prompted repeatedly when switching connections.

 Structure View